 Growing runner beans on a balcony is not difficult at all, in fact, they make excellent container produce.
 Again, grow them in a sunny position, and support them with a tall support to climb up.

-Geranium Tall Dark & Handsome Here’s one for your future garden!
-The Geranium Tall Dark & Handsome isn’t yet available, but its narrow, upright habit, dark and glossy foliage, and large, colourful flowers will make a dishy addition to your balcony.
-Plus, it’s named after me, so it can’t be bad! 😉 |
+The Geranium Tall Dark & Handsome is available now!
+Its narrow, upright habit, dark and glossy foliage, and large, colourful flowers will make a dishy addition to your balcony.
+Plus, it’s named after me, so it can’t be bad! 😉

 Do you have a small space or balcony garden?
 And if so, how do you style it?
 Let me know in the comments below!